 Both medications require dose reduction or discontinuation before planned surgeries due to delayed gastric emptying effects.
 Inform your anaesthesiologist and surgeon about GLP-1 or dual agonist use at least 1-2 weeks before any procedure requiring sedation or general anaesthesia.

-Drug interactions remain minimal for both medications, though delayed gastric emptying may affect absorption of oral medications.
+Drug interactions remain minimal for both medications, though delayed gastric emptying may affect the absorption of oral medications.
 Patients should maintain consistent timing between these injections and other medications, particularly those with narrow therapeutic windows.

 What Our Endocrinologist Says